-- Term of agreement commenced on 19 March 2007 with no set term.
-Mr James or the Company may terminate the agreement by giving 2 months notice.
-Entitled to 6 months salary if position is made redundant. - Base salary, inclusive of superannuation is \$240,000 effective from 1 July 2012, reviewed annually.
-Provision of four weeks annual leave. - Short Term Incentive Cash Bonuses a bonus of up to 25% of total fixed remuneration is payable on meeting various key performance hurdles relating to feasibility study results and project funding approvals. - Long Term Incentive Performance Rights performance rights are issued under the Company's Performance Share Plan with vesting conditions based on performance hurdles relating to production targets.
+- Term of agreement commenced on 3 December 2012 with no set term.
+Mr Westdorp or the Company may terminate the agreement by giving 2 months notice.
+Entitled to 6 months salary if position is made redundant. - Base salary, inclusive of superannuation is \$350,000 effective from 3 December 2012, reviewed annually.
+Provision of four weeks annual leave. - Short Term Incentive Cash Bonuses as at 31 December 2012 a bonus of up to 30% of total fixed remuneration is payable on meeting various key performance hurdles relating to project funding approvals, project development targets and implementation of key software systems. - Long Term Incentive Performance Rights performance rights are issued under the Company's Performance Share Plan with vesting conditions based on performance hurdles relating to production targets and market capitalisation targets.